-Although most juveniles can be arrested for committing crimes similar to adults, the penalties and laws for handling juvenile crimes are different than (adult) criminal court.
+Although most juveniles can be arrested for committing crimes like adults, the penalties and laws for handling juvenile crimes are different than (adult) criminal court.
 The two most significant differences between juvenile and adult courts are:

-- Children arrested for a crime under the age of 18 cannot be “released” on bail, and,
+- Children arrested for a crime under the age of 18 cannot be “released” on bail